dodevops/puppet-lint-module_reference-check/README.md

   - internal modules
   - modules referenced by features

+**Note**: This check can only detect component module usage with the `class` and `include` keywords, but supports reference comments to undetectable components modules as well.

 ## Usage

 To use the plugin, add the following line to the Gemfile: